Online shopping hits its peak during the holiday season.

 When Possible, Pay With a Third-Party Site Like PayPal

-You typically have the ability to pay for an online purchase with a credit card, debit card, or a third-party payment site like PayPal, ApplePay, or GooglePay.
+You typically have the ability to pay for online purchases with a credit card, debit card, or a third-party payment site like PayPal, ApplePay, or GooglePay.

 Francis Dinha, CEO of OpenVPN, said that these third-party sites are a better choice, security-wise, because you aren’t entering your credit card information directly into the site’s system.